nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 The token must hold the correct attributes on the user identity for the specific scope the token is to be used for.
 This data is shared with a different legal context (eg: different organization) and is therefore subject to legislation.
-A citizen service number or social security number for example can not be used.

 ### 4.5.
 Cryptographically signed